rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 ### Scientific knowledge and realism

 -   Knowledge = JTB-G. Plato.
--   Systematic uncertanties.
+-   Systematic uncertainties.
 Failed justification.
 -   Gettier cases.
 -   Hume on the problem of induction and the uniformity of nature.
 -   Uniformitarianism: Unless we have a collective and/or non-local conspiracies,